JoshBirnbaum/distributed-methodology/Retrospectives.md

 1. *Group Responses*: Walk the team through the process of removing duplicates in the first two columns.
-    This also provides an opportunity for team members to clarify what has been written on the cards.
+    This also provides an opportunity for team members to clarify what has been written in the collumns.

 1. *Vote for discussion topics*: Team members vote on which items to discuss in more detail.
-Invite team members to add themselves to cards in order to show their votes.
+Invite team members to add themselves to items in order to show their votes.
 There is no minimum or maximum number of votes.

 1. *Discuss*: Choose the top few (2&ndash;3) items based on votes and